If you're a frequent United Airlines flyer looking for ways to earn extra miles for sharing your opinion then Opinion Miles Club could be a good fit.

 More Opinion Miles Club reviews

-It’s always a good idea to take a look at what others are saying on the web.
-After reading through dozens of Opinion Miles Club reviews on sites like Survey Police and Flyer Talk, there’s a few big issues that stand out…
+It's always a good idea to take a look at what others are saying on the web.
+After reading through dozens of Opinion Miles Club reviews on sites like Survey Police and Flyer Talk, there are a few big issues that stand out…

-Despite having to take a pre-qualifying questionnaire, tons of frequent flyers complain of gettng a “This is not a right survey for you” alert even 20 – 30 minutes into a survey.
+Despite having to take a pre-qualifying questionnaire, tons of frequent flyers complain of getting a “This is not a right survey for you” alert even 20-30 minutes into a survey.

-I totally understand that oftentimes companies are looking for feedback from a certain group of people, but why make people spend an extra 5 minutes of their time answering the pre-qualifier if you’re just going to disqualify them anyway?
+I understand companies are looking for feedback from a certain group of people, but why make people waste 5 minutes answering the pre-qualifier if you're just going to disqualify them anyway?